 *A movement of a work is acceptable if the work is lengthy.

-Play the following excerpts in the order listed, without stopping the recording between pieces:
+2014 excerpts to be played in the order listed, without stopping the recording between pieces:

 Applicants who pass the recorded audition will receive an invitation and instructions for a live audition.
 We strongly encourage an early response, as the audition time slots are often filled before the final deadline.
 Only applicants who audition in person are considered for participation in the seminar.